 Specification: Servo assisted brakes (discs at

-the front and drums at the back), distinctive Dunlop composite light alloy/steel
+the front and drums at the back), distinctive Dunlop composite wheels (light alloy

-wheels, tinted glass, reclining seats covered in fine cord, two speed wipers and
+centres and steel rims), tinted glass, reclining seats covered in fine cord, two

-existing: Estimated at around 2,100 with many exported to Australia and New
+of cars still existing: Estimated at around 2,100 with many exported to Australia

 and servicing availability: Very good, particularly from the specialist V8